 Depending on the circumstances and the age of a child, leaving a child alone at home or in a vehicle can lead to an arrest and serious consequences.
 In Texas, charges that could stem from leaving a child alone or in harms way include abandoning a child, endangering a child, or leaving a child in a vehicle.
 Abandoning and endangering are two separate felony offenses that apply to children under the age of 15.
 Leaving a child in a vehicle applies to children under the age of 7.
 Here’s a breakdown of all three offenses.

 Texas law doesn’t specify what age is old enough for a child to stay home alone.
-However, if you decide to leave a child under 15 at home alone and something bad happens, such as a fire or injury, you could find yourself facing criminal abandonment charges.
+However, if you decide to leave a child under 15 at home alone and something bad happens – such as a fire, injury or crime – you could find yourself facing criminal abandonment charges.

 Texas law describes child abandonment as leaving a child without providing reasonable and necessary care for the child – circumstances under which no reasonable, similarly situated adult would have left a child of that age and ability.

 Under Texas Penal Code 22.041(b), a person commits an offense if, having custody, care, or control of a child younger than 15 years, he intentionally abandons the child in any place under circumstances that expose the child to an unreasonable risk of harm.

 There are different degrees to this offense, depending on the facts and circumstances of the case:

 If the individual abandoned the child but intended to return, it is a state jail felony punishable by six months to 2 years in a state jail facility and a potential fine up to $10,000.

 If the individual abandoned the child and did not intend to return, it is a third-degree felony punishable by imprisonment of 2 to 10 years and a potential fine of up to $10,000.